Improx/ModifiedValues/README.md

 ```
 In rare cases where that is not possible, you can get the float value by `Speed.Value`.

 Let's say your character gets an Energized buff that multiplies base speed by 120%.
 Your character also equips rollerscates, increasing speed by 5.
-You apply a these multiplicative and additive modifiers like this:
+You apply these multiplicative and additive modifiers like this:

 ```C#
 Speed.Mul(1.2f);